This post contains affiliate links. We may earn a small commission at no extra cost to you.

 The seal rally (シールラリー) is one of the better-designed food tourism mechanics in the Hiroshima region.
 Each time you order the certified curry at a participating restaurant, you receive a sticker from that restaurant.
 Collect enough stickers and you can claim prizes at the programme office.

-The 2025–2026 rally ran from April 1, 2025 to March 31, 2026.
-A new season typically begins April 1 each year.
+The current 2026–2027 rally runs from April 1, 2026 to March 31, 2027, with collected seals redeemable for prizes at the Kure Tourist Information Plaza until 19:00 on April 2, 2027.
+A new season begins April 1 each year.
 Pick up the guidebook at the Kure Tourist Information Plaza when you arrive — it functions as both the map and the sticker sheet.

 For visitors on a single half-day, eating at two shops is realistic.
 A dedicated multi-day curry crawl — covering eight to ten certified shops — is possible over a long weekend, though note that most shops are closed Tuesdays and some keep limited lunch-only hours.